 sudo usermod -aG docker $USER

-After logging out and logging back in, the changed settings will be applied.
-For Ubuntu or Debian, the Docker service automatically runs at system boot without any additional work.
+Log out and log back in for the changes to take effect.
+For Ubuntu or Debian, the Docker service will automatically start at system boot without any additional steps.

 For Fedora